Storyflow Logo

 Best Block-Based PKM with AI: Notion Notion combines block-based notes with databases and added AI features through 2024-2025.
 For users who want database-shaped knowledge with AI, Notion is the established choice.
 From $10/user/month with AI.
 The limitation: not outliner-paradigm and database setup has overhead.

-The honest split is this: Tana users mostly leave because of the AI cost stacking, the learning curve, or the wish for a simpler tool.
-The right alternative depends on whether you want the typed-structure paradigm in a simpler form (Capacities) or a different paradigm entirely (Storyflow canvas, Notion databases).
+The honest split is simple: some users want the typed-structure paradigm in a gentler form (Capacities), and some want a different paradigm entirely (Storyflow canvas, Notion databases).
 If your Tana friction was schema overhead rather than the queries, rebuild your most-active Tana project as one Storyflow board for a week and see whether the work moves faster without the typed-node scaffolding.

 Comparison Table: Best Tana Alternatives 2026